 As acknowledged in the PDARP/PEIS analysis under NEPA, the selected alternatives and restoration techniques have the potential to cause adverse environmental impacts.
 However, over the long term, restoration of the Mississippi-Atchafalaya River processes would be expected to result in overall environmental benefits anticipated as a result of increased resilience of habitat for numerous species resulting from the preservation and restoration of coastal wetlands, see PDARP/PEIS 6.4.1.2.
 Where impacts fall within in this range is dependent on the location, operation and design.
-Despite the potential for a range of possible adverse impacts to certain resources, the LA TIG has determined the preferred alternative will provide long-term ecosystem-level benefits and restoration of injured resources and have an overall positive impact on public health and safety and the environment affected by the spill.
+After considering the potential for a range of possible adverse impacts disclosed in the PDARP/PEIS and SRP/EA, the LA TIG has determined that Alternative 1 has the greatest potential to provide long-term ecosystem-level benefits and restoration of injured resources.

-Given this analysis, the LA TIG proposes to select Alternative 1 (marsh creation and ridge restoration plus large-scale sediment diversion) as the preferred strategic alternative for wetland, coastal, and nearshore habitat restoration in the Barataria Basin.
+Given this analysis, the LA TIG selects Alternative 1 (marsh creation and ridge restoration plus large-scale sediment diversion) as the preferred strategic alternative for wetlands, coastal, and nearshore habitat restoration in the Barataria Basin.
 In arriving at this decision, the LA TIG evaluated the cost, expected benefits of restoring for wetlands, coastal, and nearshore habitats injured by the DWH oil spill and the injured resources that depend on these habitats, the likelihood of success, the ability to prevent future erosion injuries and habitat loss in coastal Louisiana as evaluated in the CMP, and potential environmental consequences as explained in the PDARP/PEIS.
 Given the large-scale injuries caused by the DWH oil spill, emphasis was placed on ecosystem-level benefits.